 Once the equipment is installed and passes the IQ hurdle it must be qualified to operate “as advertised” under actual operating conditions expected by the user and within specifications provided by the manufacturer.

-Think of OQ as a test run.
+Think of the OQ example as a test run.

 As described by our above cited source, “In general, OQ serves as a detailed review of hardware or software startup, operation, maintenance, cleaning and safety procedures (if and where they’re applicable).
 Every unit of hardware and software must be shown to be operating within the specified limits.”